Trunk road service area

-A trunk road service area (TRSA), formerly known as a major road service area (MRSA, not to be mixed up with MSA or MRA), is a facility located along a trunk road (major road).
+A trunk road service area (TRSA), formerly known as a major road service area (MRSA, not to be mixed up with MSA or MRA, or even the other MRSA), is a facility located along a trunk road (major road).
 Note that while motorways are a type of trunk road, motorway services are different to trunk road services.

 Facilities and Requirements

 As set out in Circular 01/2008, TRSAs must provide at least: